 Square

-Support is also available over social media, and there is an online knowledge base.
+Support is also available over social media, and there is an online knowledge base for self-guided learning and troubleshooting.